Mental Health Intensive Outpatient Program (IOP) for Teens in Dallas, Texas

 Yes, health insurance policies cover intensive outpatient programs for teenagers in Texas when your teenager benefits from your health insurance plan.
 In 2010, the Affordable Care Act mandated that all insurance policies issued after 2010 include coverage for essential health services, such as mental health conditions and substance use disorders.

 However, not all policies offer the same benefits and limitations.
 Your policy may limit the number of therapy and counseling sessions your teenager may have per incident, year, or lifetime.
 Identifying the policy benefits that cover mental health rehabilitation can be challenging.
-The easiest way to determine your benefits and limits is to call BasePoint Academy.
+The easiest way to determine your benefits and limits is to call BasePoint Academy at (469) 754-9379.

-What Is Offered In an Intensive Outpatient Treatment Program?
+What Is Offered In a Teen Intensive Outpatient Treatment Program?

 Our intensive outpatient treatment program for mental health, behavioral health or substance abuse treatment will offer daily treatment for your pre-teen or teenage child.
 Some therapies include the option for faith-based treatment.
 While each patient’s treatment plan is customized to meet their unique needs, some of the outpatient services we offer at our teen recovery center include: